 The Community of European Management Schools (1997)

-Returning from the Netherlands I found a new opportunity in Budapest.
+Returning from The Netherlands I found a new opportunity in Budapest.
 I became active in The Community of European Management Schools (CEMS) which is today called CEMS – Global Alliance for Management Education.
 It is a network of top business schools running joint programs in management education and research.
 My own university had already joined CEMS in 1994.

-Since its founding the CEMS Business Ethics Faculty Group has published three books and organized more than ten blocked seminars in business ethics in Bergen, Copenhagen, Helsinki, Milan, Budapest and Grasse (near Nice).
+Since its founding the CEMS Business Ethics Faculty Group has published three books and organized more than ten blocked seminars in business ethics in Bergen, Copenhagen, Stockholm, Helsinki, Milan, Vienna, Budapest and Grasse (near Nice).

 Our first book was The European Difference: Business Ethics in the Community of European Management Schools.
 It presents the business ethics visions, programs and experiences of member universities of CEMS.
-Some critical distance from the mainstream American approach to business ethics is certainly common in the CEMS universities because the relevance and applicability of the American models and theories are limited in the European context.
+Some critical distance from the American approach to business ethics is common in the CEMS universities because the relevance and applicability of the American models and theories are limited in the European context.
 The main message of the book is that European business ethics is deeply rooted in culture.
 In European countries, culture is probably the main regulating force that provides a solid basis for ethics in general, and for business ethics in particular.
 The book demonstrates the distinctiveness and integrity of European business ethics.

 Fighting for the Danube (1998)